SoftDev4Research/4OSS-lesson/_episodes/01-introduction.md

 The 4OSS recommandations provide simple guidelines to incorporate good practices in reserch software development and this lesson teaches how to adopt the 4OSS recommandations.

-This lesson targets **scientists writing research software** but can also be of interest to a wider audience, particularly research funders, research institutions, journal editors, group leaders, and managers of projects producing research software. <br>
+This lesson targets **scientists writing research software** but can also be of interest to a wider audience, particularly research funders, research institutions, journal editors, group leaders, and managers of projects producing research software.

 The adoption of these recommendations offers a simple mechanism for these stakeholders to promote the development of better software and an opportunity for developers to improve and showcase their software development skills.